stjude/icore-image/README.md

 Note: you need docker installed and running (some tests set up an Orthanc server)

-If you want to run the full test suite in CI, trigger `Full Test` workflow from Actions.
+If you want to run the test suite in CI, trigger `Test Suite` workflow from Actions.

 ## Build macOS App